 There’s a multitude of opportunities to appreciate – and purchase – art during this weekend of visual inspiration.
-Enjoy continual live main stage entertainment, featuring popular musicians, that provide a complimentary backdrop to this year’s program along with strolling entertainers, the Artfest Store where you can purchase commemorative Artfest prints (while supplies last).
+Enjoy continual live main stage entertainment, featuring popular musicians, that provide a complimentary backdrop to this year’s program along with strolling entertainers, and the Artfest Store where you can purchase commemorative Artfest prints (while supplies last).

 Time: 9 AM to 6 PM

 Sunday, September 9, 2018

 Location: To Be Confirmed for 2018

 5050 Factory Shops Blvd

 Castle Rock, CO 80108